kaushiknishchay/heyCloudyReactNative/Readme.md

 - `Add Queue` to solve 30s timeout on iOS devices

-- `Add Listener` on Upload to keep track of files that were backed up and store info in Realm
+- <del>`Add Listener` on Upload to keep track of files that were backed up and store info in Realm</del>

 - Can remove RNFS since rn-background-upload reads image from path.